What To Do In Japan

 Ride a Scenic Limited Express

-Swap speed for scenery: Kuroshio (Wakayama coast) or Thunderbird (Lake Biwa & Hokuriku).
-Window-seat therapy, guaranteed.
+Kuroshio (Wakayama coast) or Thunderbird (Lake Biwa & Hokuriku) for views.

 Best Places to Visit with Kids

-From playful parks to interactive museums, these destinations make Japan a fun adventure for the whole family.
+From playful parks to interactive museums—fun for the whole family.

 Ueno Zoo, Tokyo